serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.Reflection/CodeWriter/ShortTypeRef.md

 # CodeWriter.ShortTypeRef method
 **namespace:** *[Serenity.Reflection](../../README.md#serenity.reflection-namespace)*   **assembly**: *[Serenity.Net.Core](../../README.md)*

-Converts datatype with a namespace to datatype without namespace if its namespace is in the allowed usings else returns fullname.
-This can handle nullables, CS keywords and generics to some extent.
-Please see [`IsCSharp`](IsCSharp.md) if you are using this for C#
+Converts a data type with a namespace to a data type without the namespace if its namespace is in the allowed usings, otherwise returns the full name.
+This can handle nullables, C# keywords, and generics to some extent.
+See [`IsCSharp`](IsCSharp.md) if you are using this for C#.

 ```csharp
 public string ShortTypeRef(string fullName)